Guide to nearshore software development

 Eight points to consider when outsourcing your software development

-What to consider with a remote development team?
+What to consider with a nearshore software development team?

 A successful multisite project requires a little extra effort from all parties involved.
 Especially if